-Marcus Whitehead enters his fifth season as Trinity’s head track & field coach in the 2016-17 campaign .
+Marcus Whitehead is in his eighth season as Trinity’s head track & field coach.

-Coach Whitehead served as a full-time Trinity assistant during the 2011-12 academic year, and was a part-time coach the previous season.
+Coach Whitehead was a full-time Trinity assistant coach during the 2011-12 season and was a part-time coach the previous year.
 He holds a Level 1 Coaching Certificate from USA Track & Field.

-Coach Whithead earned a Master of Science degree in physical education from the University of Nevada-Las Vegas in 2010.
-The emphasis of the degree was in athletic administration.
-He supervised and managed physical education facilities, and taught numerous activitiy classes.
+He earned a Master of Science degree in physical education from the University of Nevada-Las Vegas in 2010 with a focus on athletic administration.
+He also managed physical education facilities and taught activity classes.

-Coach Whitehead and his wife, Jennifer, reside in San Antonio.
-They have a daughter, Addison, born in 2016.
+Coach Whitehead and his wife, Jennifer, have a daughter, Addison, born in 2016.